spyfu/spyfu-vue-functional/README.md

 <a name="basic-usage"></a>
 ### Basic usage

-Functional Vue components are nothing more than render functions.
-Because of this, it can be tedious to attach pieces from your placeholder element like styles and classes.
-The simplest solution to this problem, is to use the `bindAll` method.
-This will attach all classes, styles, directives, and events to your component's dom element.
+Functional Vue components are simple render functions.
+This is useful, but it means we are responsible for attaching anything from the placeholder element.
+This utility exists to make doing this easier.
+To attach everything from the placeholder element, use the `bindAll` method.

 ```js
 import functional from 'spyfu-vue-functional';